 Self-service search for Policies

 Citrix Analytics allows you to create policies and take actions on unusual or suspicious events on user accounts.
 When user events meet your defined policies, the actions are automatically applied on the user accounts to isolate the threat and prevent future anomalous events from occurring.
-Using the self-service search, you can view the user events that met your defined policies and view the actions applied on these anomalous events.
+Using the self-service search, you can view the user events that have met your defined policies and view the actions applied on these anomalous events.

 For more information on the search functionalities, see Self-service search.

 To view the events related to the defined policies, in the search box, select Policies from the list.
 Select the time period for which you want to view the events and then click Search.

 By default, the self-service page displays the events for the last one month.
 The page also provides you with several facets and a search box to filter and focus on the required events.

 You can also access the Self-service search for Policies page from the Security > Users > Policies and Actions dashboard.
 Select a policy on the dashboard to view the user events related to the policy.
 For more information, see the Policies and Actions dashboard.

 The facet list displays the applied actions on the user events.
 Select the applied actions from the facet list and view the events based on the applied actions.
 For more information on the actions that you can apply while configuring policies, see What are actions?

 For example, you want to view the events on which Analytics has applied the Stop Session Recording action.
 Select the Stop Session Recording facet and the time period for which you want to view the events.
 Click Search to view the events.

 Place your cursor in the search box to view the list of dimensions for the events related to policies.
 Use the dimensions to specify your query and search for the required events.